AlgyJr/ios_guides/Navigation-Controller.md

 in the navigation bar's item stack are used to determine which components are added to navigation bar.
 Specifically the top navigation item determines the title view and button(s) on the right hand side of the nav bar.
-It can also determine the button(s) on the left hand size of the nav bar, but if no left-side button is set, the navigation bar will use the _second from top navigation item_ in order to determine what "Back" button to show.
+It can also determine the button(s) on the left hand side of the nav bar, but if no left-side button is set, the navigation bar will use the _second from top navigation item_ in order to determine what "Back" button to show.

 In some rarer cases you may want to use a `UINavigationBar` without the backing of a `UINavigationController`.
-In these instances, you may have manually manage the `UINavigationBar`'s navigation item stack by [pushing][pushnavitem]/[popping][popnavitem] navigation items in order to achieve the appearance you want.
+In these instances, you may have to manually manage the `UINavigationBar`'s navigation item stack by [pushing][pushnavitem]/[popping][popnavitem] navigation items in order to achieve the appearance you want.